 The luxury market (listings over 1M dollars) initially experienced a spill-over effect of the overall market frenzy, particularly in the 1M to 1.5M range.
 Contract ratios over 95% mirrored the overall valley trend for properties under contract versus active properties.
 Inventory rates at this price point are below 1.5 months as well.
 Despite the apparent insulation from historic performance; there are points of divergence from the overall market in luxury listing cancellations and inventory supply.
 Inventory for properties listed above 2M is four times that of the valley-wide average at just under six months of inventory.
 Comparing a full third quarter of 2020 to 2019; valley-wide cancellations are down 23% whereas the luxury market cancellations are up 13%.
 Properties listed over 2M are experiencing a 37% increase in cancellations.

-Luxury listings in our target markets average 120 days on market versus a valley-wide trend of 35 days on market.
+Arizona luxury real estate listings in our target markets average 120 days on market versus a valley-wide trend of 35 days on market.
 North Scottsdale communities are experiencing the highest demand representing over 70% of sales in the most recent 30 days ending December 23rd.
 The communities of Desert Mountain and Desert Highlands represented 40% of the closed sales whereas Paradise Valley accounts for 18%.
 The age of the property appears to be a driving factor in the local luxury markets.
 The average property age of closed sales in North Scottsdale is 17 years versus 27 years for Paradise Valley.

 As of today, there are 445 active listings in our target markets with 25 coming soon.
 The closed luxury listings had an average sale price of $1.9M; the current inventory has an average list price of $3.5M and the inventory in the under $2M range becoming more scarce.

 I am excited to announce that Valley Luxury Partners will be sharing more of these “hyper-local” trends as we build our Market Intelligence team in 2021.